jknaresh/django_generic_api/README.md

 ## Register API

-- Send a request to Captcha API to get "captcha_key" and "captcha_url".
+- Send a request to Captcha API to get "captcha_key" and "captcha_url" in "data".
 - The captcha_url is an image containing a value.
 Extract this value and send it as captcha_value in the register API.
-- To register a user, post the data on url '/< prefix >/register/'.
+- To register a user, post the data on url '/< prefix >/v1/register/'.
 - As user sends registration request, a user activation link is sent to their email, as user clicks on that link user is activated.